-The coefficient of inbreeding is higher in Purpose-bred litters (i.e. litters where at least one parent has a stud book number), than in Pet litters (i.e. litters where neither parent has a stud book number) as shown in Figure 8.
+Figure 8 shows the coefficient of inbreeding in Purpose-bred litters (i.e. litters where at least one parent has a stud book number) and Pet litters (i.e. litters where neither parent has a stud book number).
 Historically, the COI was similar between the two types of litters, however the discrepancies have increased over time.
-In 1990, Purpose-bred litters had an average COI of 7.8% which was 36.8% higher than that of the Pet litters (average COI of 5.7%) but by 2021 the difference increased to 80.0% (9.0% for Purpose-bred litters and 5.0% for Pet litters).
+In 1990, Purpose-bred litters had an average COI of 9.5% which was 63.8% higher than that of the Pet litters (average COI of 5.8%) but by 2021 the difference increased to 100% (12.0% for Purpose-bred litters and 6.0% for Pet litters).

-While there is a difference between the average COI in Purpose-bred and Pet litters, the trends in COI in the two groups are similar.
-The mean COI in both groups increased from 1990 to 2001, but has decreased since.
-This indicates that the importance of genetic diversity and the awareness of the dangers of inbreeding may have increased in both groups of breeders, however the levels of inbreeding remain higher in Purpose-bred litters.
+Whilst the mean COI in Purpose-bred litters has remained relatively stable over time, the mean COI in Pet litters has decreased since 2013, indicating that the importance of genetic diversity and the awareness of the dangers of inbreeding may have increased in this group of breeders.